wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/ExpeditedBuildProcessWalkthrough.md

 >     ${BUILD_HOME}/templatedconfiguration/templates/<provider>

 7. Each default template has some fields marked **MANDATORY** these fields are the minimum set of fields which you must provide values to for your build process to have any chance of succeeding.
-If you don't provide a suffficient set of **valid** values, then, you should be warned about it as you try to start the build
+If you don't provide a suffficient set of **valid** values, then, you should be warned about it as you try to start the build.
+If you want to study some of the possible behaviours that your template can be configured for have a look [here](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/doco/AgileToolkitOperations/TemplateConfigurationsBehaviours.md)

 8. Once you are happy that your template is configured correctly you can start the build by running the following script: